pdxiv/go-network-test/README.md

 ## Concepts
 ### Communication terminology
 - Sink: Incoming communication to a service (think, "sink to").
-- Rise: Iutgoing communication from a service (think, "rise from").
+- Rise: Outgoing communication from a service (think, "rise from").
 - Seq: Central service handling all messages.
 Typically, your system will only have one active Seq.
 - App: All other services.
+All App services communicate with each other over the Seq.
 ```
            +-------+
   App Sink |       | App Rise